BioCancerInformatics/CancerRCDPredictor/README.md

 The system was specifically engineered to bypass limitations of classical proportional hazards models and capture complex non-linear biological survival structures.

-Key Discoveries & Architectural Outcomes
+## Key Discoveries & Architectural Outcomes
 Beyond serving as a predictive engine, the CancerRCDPredictor pipeline generated profound biological and algorithmic discoveries:

-The Terminal Harvester & 150 Golden Anchors: From an initial universe of 14,595 signatures, the Quadripartite framework forced features to survive a rigorous 4/4 algorithmic constraint (RSF VIMP, XGBoost Gain, Boruta Z-score, MTLR L2-Norm).
+### The Terminal Harvester & 150 Golden Anchors:
+From an initial universe of 14,595 signatures, the Quadripartite framework forced features to survive a rigorous 4/4 algorithmic constraint (RSF VIMP, XGBoost Gain, Boruta Z-score, MTLR L2-Norm).
 This distilled the landscape down to exactly 150 "Golden Anchors"—the absolute highest echelon of pan-cancer prognostic reliability.

-Algorithmic Displacement & Genotypic Erasure: The architecture revealed a severe structural displacement during high-dimensional model competition.
+### Algorithmic Displacement & Genotypic Erasure:
+The architecture revealed a severe structural displacement during high-dimensional model competition.
 Continuous phenotypic layers (transcript isoforms, mRNA) monopolized 85.7% of the predictive topology, mathematically suppressing and erasing static genomic mutations and CNVs (0.0% retention in the golden anchors).

-Dynamic SuperLearner Voting (Lush vs. Supreme Exemplars): The SuperLearner dynamically adapts voting weights to the cohort's biological complexity.
+### Dynamic SuperLearner Voting (Lush vs. Supreme Exemplars):
+The SuperLearner dynamically adapts voting weights to the cohort's biological complexity.
 In high-entropy "Lush" environments (e.g., LGG), it distributes trust equally across all 4 base-learners (25% each) to synthesize fragmented signals.
 In "Supreme" deterministic environments (e.g., READ_OS), it routes up to 95.7% of trust into XGBoost to maximize resolution.

 # Key Features

-## Multi-Omic Predictive Architecture
+## Multi-Omic Predictive Architecture & Nomenclature
 The platform integrates seven omic layers:

-- Protein abundance
+Protein abundance (.1)
-- Somatic mutations
+Somatic mutations (.2)
-- Copy Number Variation (CNV)
+Copy Number Variation (CNV) (.3) miRNA expression (.4)
-- miRNA expression
-- Transcript isoform-specific expression
+Transcript isoform-specific expression (.5) mRNA expression (.6)
-- mRNA expression
-- DNA methylation
+DNA methylation (.7)

-through a tokenized multi-layer nomenclature framework optimized for large-scale Pan-Cancer analysis.
+These layers are tracked through an 11-Part Tokenized Nomenclature System (**CTAB-GSI.GFC.PFC.SCS.TNC.HRC.SMC.TMC.TIC.RCD**), ensuring programmatic parsing of biological function, immune landscape, and Regulated Cell Death (RCD) pathways directly from the signature ID.

 ## Explainable AI Framework